Article I- Duties Of Officers

 4. The Treasurer shall, in general, perform all duties incident to the office of Treasurer and other such duties as from time to time may be assigned by the Board of Directors.

-5. For proper conduct of the business of the Society and for the better achievement of its stated purposes, the Board of Directors may appoint an executive secretary who may or may not be elected Secretary of the Society.
+5. For proper conduct of the business of the Society and for the better achievement of its stated purposes, the Board of Directors may appoint an executive director who may or may not be elected Secretary of the Society.
+The Executive Director shall have power, when authorized by the Board of Directors, to enter into contracts on behalf of the Society.

 Article II- Board Of Directors

 1. The Board of Directors shall meet for the transaction of business semiannually at such place and time as they may choose.
+Meetings of the Board may be conducted by some appropriate communications technology.
 Special meetings may be called at any time by the President or any three (3) Directors, provided the call gives fifteen (15) days notice and specifies the nature of the business to be brought up at such special meetings, together with the hour, day, and place thereof.

 2. A quorum of the Board of Directors shall consist of five (5) members of the Board, provided that at least three (3) of the five shall be Directors who are not at the same time officers of the Society, and provided that at least one (1) of the five shall be an officer of the Society.